opensearch-project/documentation-website/_security-plugin/access-control/multi-tenancy.md

 # OpenSearch Dashboards multi-tenancy

 *Tenants* in OpenSearch Dashboards are spaces for saving index patterns, visualizations, dashboards, and other OpenSearch Dashboards objects.
-By default, all OpenSearch Dashboards users have access to two tenants:
+By default, all OpenSearch Dashboards users have access to two independent tenants:

 - **Private -** This tenant is exclusive to each user and can't be shared.
+It is independent from the global tenant, and can't be used to access routes or index patterns made by the global tenant.
-- **Global -** This tenant is shared between every OpenSearch Dashboards user.
+- **Global -** This tenant is shared between every OpenSearch Dashboards user, however your global tenant operates independently from your private tenant.

 **Note:** The global tenant is not a *primary* tenant such that any action done within the global tenant is not replicated to a user's private tenant.
 If you make a change to your global tenant, you won't see that change reflected in your private tenant.
 Some example changes include, but are not limited to: